darioghilardi/ubunteira/README.md

 # Ubunteira

 A packer script to generate an Ubuntu minimal virtual machine.
 It uses the virtual version of the kernel.

+Currently supports only the generation of VMWare Fusion images.

 ## Instructions